-The Program in Music and Music Education embraces humanistic values as they relate to contemporary musical and educational life while respecting the musical traditions of the past.
+The Program in Music and Music Education embraces humanistic values as they relate to contemporary musical and educational life.
 The faculty in Music and Music Education recognize the importance and uniqueness of the arts in our society and strive to offer flexible and individualized programs for the preparation of musician-educators.
 Faculty members are seasoned educator-musicians and practitioners, who reflect a wide range of expertise in comprehensive musicianship, early childhood music, instrumental and jazz pedagogy, vocal and choral performance, assessment, improvisation, jazz, technology, and the full spectrum of public and private school music through graduate school and research practices.

-The degree programs in Music and Music Education are each built around a core of courses considered central to exemplary music education.
+The degree programs in Music and Music Education are each built around a core of courses considered central to exemplary to progressive music education.
 Beyond the core, students have flexibility to plan with their advisor individual programs designed to meet particular needs and goals.

-In addition to courses in music and music education, students are expected to select courses from other offerings of Teachers College and Columbia University in order to fulfill degree requirements.
+In addition to courses in music and music education, students select courses from other offerings of Teachers College and Columbia University in order to fulfill degree requirements.